EvanBenjamin27/American-Spelling/README.md

 ## Troubleshooting

 * If the extension doesn't seem to be working, try reloading the webpage.
-* If you see any error messages on the Extensions page, please report them to the extension's developer.
+* If you see any error messages on the Extensions page, please report them as an issue.